 Alexandria Ocasio-Cortez is the rising star in the Democratic party.
-The 29-year old self-proclaimed “Democratic Socialist” and former bartender is New York’s 14th Congressional District for 2019 and beyond.
+The 31-year old self-proclaimed “Democratic Socialist” and former bartender is New York’s 14th Congressional District.
+This post looks at Alexandria Ocasio-Cortez’s net worth in 2022 and beyond.

-But given Alexandria Ocasio-Cortez is only 29 years old as of 2019, and the average age of a Congressman is 57, and the average age of a Senator is 62, it is logical to conclude that AOC’s net worth is much lower than the median or average Congressperson’s net worth.
+But given Alexandria Ocasio-Cortez is only 32 years old as of 1H2022, and the average age of a Congressman is 57, and the average age of a Senator is 62, it is logical to conclude that AOC’s net worth is much lower than the median or average Congressperson’s net worth.
+AOC’s birthday is October 13, 1989.

 AOC positions herself as a working-class person for the people of New York.